 I’m a licensed clinical social worker in the State of New York who has been in practice since 2012.
-Over the rapid-fire post-school years, I’ve found out that one my strengths and passions has been working with adults in their 20s and 30s through life transitions and facilitating their personal growth.
+While I’ve worked with a diverse range of populations, I’ve found out that one my strengths and passions has been working with adults going through life transitions as well as increasing access to LGBT-affirmative care.

 Master of Social Work, 2012